reflectivity/file_format/specification.md

 ### encoding

-The text representation allows for ASCII characters following the !!! encoding.
+The text representation allows for UNICODE characters.

-For the keywords only !!! encoding is allowed.
+For the keywords only ASCII Basic Latin encoding is allowed.

 ### date and time format

+For time stamps we use the
-ISO8601 format for date and time: yyyy-mm-ddThh:mm:ss.
+ISO8601 format for **date and time**: 'yyyy-mm-ddThh:mm:ss'.
 This is local time.
 Do not use UTC (hence no suffix Z).
 If the time zone shall be specified (e.g. for disambiguation of summer/winter time), then append the UTC time offset in the form "+09:30".

+If just the date is of interest, only the **date** part of the same standard is used:
+'yyyy-mm-dd'.

 ### units